VersaHQ/potatochop/README.md

 $ cd ~/mock_ups # or wherever you keep your mock_ups
 $ potatochop
 ```
-or pass in the path to your mock ups folder
+or pass in the path to your mock ups folder with the `--mockups` flag

 ```
-$ potatochop ~/mock_ups
+$ potatochop --mockups ~/mock_ups
 ```

 This will start up the Potatochop server on port 4567.
 By default, Potatochop will serve files in the same hierarchy as the mock ups folder.